dialmaster/spotify_monitor/TYPESCRIPT_MIGRATION_PLAN.md

   - [ ] Type monitoring intervals
   - [ ] Ensure proper async typing
   - [ ] **Important**: This file exports a class instance (`module.exports = new MonitoringDaemon()`), which causes TS4094 errors when `declaration: true`.
 Will need to refactor the export pattern or keep declarations disabled until resolved.
+  - [ ] **Build Note**: This file must be included in compilation during migration phase (not excluded in tsconfig.json) or the app will fail at runtime
 - [ ] **Validation**: Daemon starts and monitors correctly

 ## Phase 4: Routes and Middleware